absolute-community/absolute-masternode-tool/doc/deterministic-mn-migration.md

 3. Send an update registrar transaction (**ProUpRegTx**)

     3.1.
-Find an address in Dash Core you are going to cover transaction fees from.
+Find an address in Absolute Core you are going to cover transaction fees from.
 The address you choose, will be used as the **feeSourceAddress** parameter in next steps.
 To list addresses with their balances, execute the following command: